mshabunin/opencv/doc/tutorials/introduction/linux_install/linux_install.markdown

 @snippet linux_install_a.sh check cmake

-## Install to the system
+## Install

 @note
-This step is optional, OpenCV can be used from build directory or installed to local user-owned directory.
+This step is optional, OpenCV can be used straight from the build directory.

-    -   Installed as `opencv4`, usage: `pkg-config --cflags --libs opencv4`
+By default OpenCV will be installed to `/usr/local` directory, all files will be copied to following locations:
+* `/usr/local/bin` - executable files
+* `/usr/local/lib` - libraries (.so)
+* `/usr/local/cmake/opencv4` - cmake package
+* `/usr/local/include/opencv4` - headers
+* `/usr/local/share/opencv4` - other files (e.g. trained cascades in XML format)

+Since `/usr/local` is owned by root, the installation should be performed with elevated privileges (`sudo`):
+@snippet linux_install_a.sh install
+or
+@snippet linux_install_b.sh install

+Installation root directory can be changed with `CMAKE_INSTALL_PREFIX` configuration parameter, e.g. `-DCMAKE_INSTALL_PREFIX=$HOME/.local` to install to current user's local directory.
+Installation layout can be changed with `OPENCV_*_INSTALL_PATH` parameters.
+See @ref tutorial_general_install tutorial for details.